urwid/urwid/docs/tutorial/index.rst

   available to our program

-* A :class:`Text` widget is created containing the string " Hello World " with attribute *banner*.
+* A :class:`Text` widget is created containing the string " Hello World " with display attribute *banner*.
 The attributes of text in a Text widget is set by using a ``(attribute, text)`` tuple instead of a simple text string.
-  Text attributes will flow with the text, and multiple attributes may be specified by combining tuples into a list.
+  Display attributes will flow with the text, and multiple display attributes may be specified by combining tuples into a list.

-* An :class:`AttrMap` widget is created to wrap the text widget with attribute "streak". :class:`AttrMap` widgets allow you to map any attribute to any other attribute, but by default they will set the attribute of everything that does not already have an attribute.
+* An :class:`AttrMap` widget is created to wrap the text widget with display attribute "streak". :class:`AttrMap` widgets allow you to map any display attribute to any other display attribute, but by default they will set the display attribute of everything that does not already have a display attribute.
   In this case the text has an attribute, so only the areas around the text used for alignment will be have the new attribute.